-Heading south on the Sørfjord on our Hardanger road trip we paid a visit to the unique hamlet of Agatunet, one of the very original farm villages of Norway.
+Heading south on the Sørfjord on our Hardanger road trip we visited the unique hamlet of Agatunet, one of the very original farm villages of Norway.

 The thirty listed buildings provide a unique example of building traditions in western Norway.
-Walking into this hamlet we had no doubt that it deserved a listing among Norway’s cultural environments.
+We had no doubt that it deserved a listing among Norway’s cultural environments.
 Aga is one of the few surviving group farms dating back to the Middle Ages.

 Today Agatunet also offers guided tours, a café, exhibitions, concerts, dining and events.

 The site has probably been inhabited for more than 3,700 years, but the buildings we face today are considerably younger.
 We were lucky to get a guided tour of the hamlet.